 Digestive Health Center

-The Maine Digestive Health Center (DHC) at MMC provides comprehensive, multidisciplinary care for acute and chronic gastrointestinal (GI), hepatic, and pancreaticobiliary diseases, including all cancers of the digestive tract.
-The Maine DHC offers patients streamlined access to a range of advanced diagnostic and treatment services as well as a level of clinical expertise that is unparalleled in Maine.
+Maine Medical Center provides comprehensive, multidisciplinary care for acute and chronic gastrointestinal (GI), hepatic, and pancreaticobiliary diseases, including all cancers of the digestive tract.

-The Maine DHC's multidisciplinary model of care means that all the appropriate specialists involved in the evaluation and management of GI cancers work together to determine the optimal evaluation and course of treatment for each patient.
-Oncologic surgeons, gastroenterologists, radiologists, radiation oncologists, medical oncologists, pathologists and other clinicians with specialized knowledge of these malignancies collaborate and meet weekly, sharing their expertise on each patient's case.
+All specialists involved in the evaluation and management of GI cancers work together to determine the optimal evaluation and course of treatment for each patient.
+Oncologic surgeons, including the only board-certified colorectal surgeons in Maine, gastroenterologists, radiologists, radiation oncologists, medical oncologists, pathologists and other clinicians with specialized knowledge of these malignancies collaborate and meet weekly, sharing their expertise on each patient's case.
 A critical member of the team of experts is an experienced oncology-certified clinical patient navigator to help coordinate care on behalf of the patient.

-The Maine Digestive Health Center team's commitment to outstanding patient care is augmented by the latest advances in surgical, endoscopic and interventional radiology techniques.
-The Maine DHC stays on the leading edge of therapy by participating in clinical research, giving patients access to the latest treatment protocols through appropriate clinical trials - resources that may not be available at other hospitals.
+The team's commitment to outstanding patient care is augmented by the latest advances in surgical, endoscopic and interventional radiology techniques.
+We stay on the leading edge of therapy by participating in clinical research, giving patients access to the latest treatment protocols through appropriate clinical trials that may not be available at other hospitals.

-The Maine DHC provides a full range of patient evaluation and clinical care resources for colorectal, esophageal, liver and pancreatic malignancies, including:
+Maine Medical Center provides a full range of patient evaluation and clinical care resources for colorectal, esophageal, liver and pancreatic malignancies, including:

 - A state-of-the-art endoscopy unit staffed by 12 sub-specialty trained gastroenterologists - more than at any other Maine hospital - for the diagnosis and treatment of cancers of the digestive tract